How To Get On An Honors Student Path in Middle School

 Why Honors/AP Courses Matter, Including Overlooked Benefits

 Honors and AP courses reveal honors students’ meddle and demonstrate their academic “chops” to college admissions officers.
-In fact, rigor is one of the most important factors in college admissions.
+In fact, academic rigor in high school is one of the most important factors in college admissions.
 Honors classes progress at a faster pace and deal with course material in greater depth than do regular classes.
 Excelling in high school honors classes can transform students’ entire academic careers, allowing them access to top-notch colleges and universities.
-Once there, some schools allow them to skip entry-level and general-education classes and begin pursuing their studies at a more advanced level.
+Once there, some schools allow advanced students to skip entry-level and general-education classes and begin pursuing their studies at a more advanced level.

 Many colleges and universities in the United States give college credit and/or advanced placement to students with outstanding grades in high school honors classes.
 In this way, graduation requirements can be completed early, or students can simply benefit from more course flexibility.